 The Oregon coast is renowned for whale watching year-round, but the winter and spring months is when these beauties really shine.
 Visiting in late March will increase your chance of seeing whales.

-Spring in Portland (Summary)
+Spring in Portland (Post Summary)

 - Cherry blossoms at Tom McCall Waterfront Park